top of page

 Q: Is there vegetarian or vegan food available?

-Yes there is, in the form of soy bean curd or tofu, also gluten which is often made up in the shape of meat (mock meat).
+Yes there is, in the form of soy bean curd or tofu, also (wheat) gluten which is often made up in the shape of meat (mock meat).
 You need to check your vegan/vegetarian pho or noodles are not in beef soup though.
 To supplement your protein, you can buy nuts, lotus seeds, pumpkin seeds etc in supermarkets to eat.
-Look for the word chay in the restaurant sign or on the menu.
-There is a vegetarian restaurant round the corner from HQ.
+Look for the word "chay" in the restaurant sign or on the menu.

 Q: What about COVID?